 On the right-hand side of the screen, input your settings.
 First, check Enable PayPal Standard payments.
 Then, select Donation from the Payment Type dropdown menu.

-Click Save when you’re done and head to the second-to-last step.
+You’ll need to enter your details as needed.
+Then click Save when you’re done and head to the second-to-last step.

 Step 4: Customize Your Notifications

 WPForms lets you set up automated email notifications.
 You can create notifications to be sent to you, your team, and to the donor.

 Head over to Settings » Notifications to get started.

 By default, a notification will be sent to you, the site administrator.
 But, by clicking Add New Notification, you can create a separate notification for the donor.

 Name your notification.
 Then, next to Send to Email Address, click Show Smart Tags.
 In the list that pops up, choose Email.

 From there, simply scroll down and customize the message you want your donors to receive.